jwszol-classes/tp2023-KSztusio/README.md

 - By pressing the buttons on individual floors, the elevator is summoned.
 - The elevator with its passengers heads to the target floor

-## Project Status
-The project is complete.
-No further updates.

 ## Authors
 Stanisław Lesner: movement of the elevator and passengers